 Chemotherapy is a treatment for breast cancer using anti-cancer (also called cytotoxic) drugs.
-The aim is to destroy breast cancer cells.
+The aim is to stop cancer cells from continuing to divide uncontrollably.
 Cancer cells grow by dividing in a disorderly and uncontrolled way.
-Chemotherapy gets in the way of their ability to divide and grow.
-Different chemotherapy drugs work in different ways and affect the cancer cells at different phases of their growth.
+Chemotherapy gets in the form of their ability to share and grow.
+Different chemotherapy drugs work in different ways and affect the cancer cells to varying phases of their growth.
 This is why a combination of drugs is often used.

-The cost of cancer treatment has been rising in recent year making them unaffordable for low-income patients.
-Some people must work out money issues before they can even start treatment.
-For other, affording care can become a problem after treatment begins.
+The cost of cancer treatment has been rising in recent year, making them unaffordable for low-income patients.
+It is difficult for patients who are having financial challenged to start their treatment due to the cost.
+For others, affording the cost of follow-up care can be a problem after their first treatment.
 The rising cost may cause some patients to skip or delay their treatment and put their chance of survival in jeopardy.

-In conjunction with breast cancer awareness month in October, Beacon Hospital is now introducing the RM2 Million Chemotherapy Welfare Fund for early stage breast cancer patients.
-Under normal circumstances, the cost of chemotherapy treatment can reach up to RM4000 – RM6000 per cycle and patients require 4 – 8 cycles of treatment.
-With our CSR subsidy, patients are required to pay about 10% of the charges.
-The balance will be subsidised by Beacon Hospital.
-This CSR programme is intended to subsidise the patient’s chemotherapy treatment for pre-selected chemotherapy protocols only.
-Upon completion, the follow up is to be done at the patient’s primary hospital/doctor (government hospitals or any other hospital as per the patient’s choice.)
+Under normal circumstances, the cost of chemotherapy treatment can reach up to RM4,000 – RM6,000 per cycle, and patients require 4 – 8 cycles of treatment.
+Under the Breast Cancer Chemotherapy Welfare Fund program, patients are required to pay about 10% of the charges.
+Beacon Hospital will subsidize the balance.
+This CSR program is intended to support the patient’s chemotherapy treatment for pre-selected chemotherapy protocols.

-To apply for this Chemotherapy Welfare Fund programme, patients can directly enquire at Beacon Hospital or approach any participating NGOs and supporting groups for further information.
-Interested applicants may apply by seeking advice from our CSR officer via phone call 011-1090 6588 or email to firstname.lastname@example.org
+To apply for this Chemotherapy Therapy Welfare Fund, patients can enquire at Beacon Hospital or approach any participating NGOs and supporting groups for further information.
+Interested applicants may apply by seeking advice from our CSR officer via phone call to +6011-1090 6588 or email to firstname.lastname@example.org.